Weak storm could stir up dusting of snow today

 STATE COLLEGE — A weak nor’easter that originated in Mississippi will hug the East Coast with its northern edge leaving a dusting of snow in the Valley beginning this afternoon, a National Weather Service meteorologist said Monday night.

-Expect the sytem to touch the Valley “anytime from 2 to 7 p.m.,” said Charles Ross, of the NWS.
+Expect the system to touch the Valley “anytime from 2 to 7 p.m.,” said Charles Ross, of the NWS.

 The Valley is “right on the fringe of seeing anything,” said AccuWeather meteorologist Dave Bowers, agreeing with Ross.